Lynyrd Skynyrd plane crash: Crash

 It was later discovered that the very same aircraft had earlier been inspected by members of Aerosmith's flight crew for possible use in their Draw the Line tour, but it was rejected because it was felt that neither the plane nor the crew were up to standard.
 Aerosmith's assistant chief of flight operations, Zunk Buker, told of observing pilots McCreary and Gray sharing a bottle of Jack Daniel's while he and his father inspected the plane.
 Aerosmith's touring family were quite shaken after receiving word of the crash, as Steven Tyler and Joe Perry had pressured their management into renting that specific plane for use on their tour.

+Scottish rock band Nazareth were touring with Lynyrd Skynyrd at the time of the crash, and narrowly avoided boarding the flight themselves.
+Bassist Pete Agnew explained: “Artimus Pyle had lived in Greenville, where the plane took off from, and was having a barbecue.
+They’d invited us along and then on to the next gig with them.
+But we’d seen their plane – which looked like Gaffa Tape Airlines..."
+The fabricated excuse of "doing some promo" was ultimately used to get out of attending but Lynyrd Skynyrd's road crew, under the mistaken impression Nazareth had gone to the barbecue, announced that Nazareth too were among the fatalities.
+Vocalist Dan McCafferty recalled: "At the next gig, when I phoned the wife, she burst into tears with relief."

 The doomed flight of October 20, 1977, was intended to be the last Lynyrd Skynyrd would make on the Convair.
 "We were flying in a plane that looked like it belonged to the Clampett family," said Pyle, and the band had decided that their status as one of the world's top rock acts warranted an upgrade.
 The band had planned on acquiring a Learjet after arriving in Baton Rouge, to replace the 30-year-old plane, which all in the band's circle agreed was well past its prime.